patrikeh/go-deep/README.md

 Another not so feature-complete feed forward/backpropagation neural network implementation.
 Supports some small extras that I was not able to find in other packages:
 - Bias nodes
 - L2 regularization
-- Modular activation functions (currently hyperbolic, sigmoid, leaky ReLU)
+- Modular activation functions (currently hyperbolic, sigmoid, leaky ReLU, linear)
-- Softmax/Linear output activations
 - Cross-validated training

+Todo:
+- Dropout
+- Softmax for multi-class classification problems

 ## Usage
 Define some data...